cgrant093/Data-Science-Portfolio/README.md

 ### Machine Learning
-There are two (or three) generic types of machine learning algorithms which are supervised and unsupervised (and reinforced).
+There are three generic types of machine learning algorithms which are supervised, unsupervised, and reinforced.

 #### Supervised Learning
 Supervised machine learning is when the training data has inputs associated with known, labeled outputs (or target values).
 After training is complete, the algorithm will then predict the outputs for unlabeled input values.
 These problems can be divided up into two subcategories: regression and classification.
 Regression algorithms are used for finding a relationship between the independent variable(s) and the dependent variable, and the output of these is continuous.
 The output for classification models is discrete, and it is trying to group data based on two or more groups found in the training data.